ArduPilot/ardupilot_wiki/plane/source/docs/basic-setup.rst

 3. Though UBLOX and NMEA-type GPS receivers are supported by ArduPilot these days, your GPS receiver is not supported.

 ..
 Note::
-    this may NOT be the same number as the UART port...ie UART6 may be designated by that board's AP firmware to be GPS and is Serial 3 in the parameter listing.
-You should not have to mess with this if you attach the GPS on the correct port.
+    The board's hardware UART number may NOT necessarily be the same as the SERIAL port number in ArduPilot firmware / MP.
+    See your respective board's `hardware page <common-autopilots>`__ for wiring guides and UART to SERIAL mapping.
+GPS defaults to SERIAL3 in the parameter listing and you should not have to worry about UART mapping if you attach the GPS to the port suggested in the wiring guide.

 -  Radio Calibration